-Early last year the New York Times launched a project called “Overlooked.”
-Since 1851, the internationally acclaimed newspaper has been publishing obituaries of thousands of people — mostly men, mostly white.
-Women and “people of colour” have been missing.
-“Overlooked,” now a regular feature of the paper’s obituaries section, is a response to this historical disparity, aiming to write the obituaries of the women — and men — whose deaths went unremarked.
+Since 1851, the New York Times has published obituaries of many thousands of people — mostly men, mostly white.
+“Overlooked,” now a regular feature of the paper’s obituaries section, is a response to this historical disparity, and features the obituaries of the women — and men — whose deaths went unremarked.

 Since the first ADB articles were published, ideas about who is important and who should be chosen as examples of Australian society have changed amid a huge explosion of new research.
 Efforts to respond to these changes have included a supplementary volume of “missing person” entries, a two-volume biographical register of names who have just “missed out” on ADB articles, and various spin-off projects.
 But women still only account for about 12 per cent of entries.
 For the colonial period, the situation is even more worrying, with less than 4 per cent of articles recognising women.

 In 2017 the ADB committed to improving the gender balance of the dictionary by adding 1500 new entries on women who flourished during the colonial period.
 Alongside this project, another has also emerged.
 A collaboration between Inside Story, the Canberra Times and the ADB, the Missing Women obituary project is a long-overdue tribute to the lives of twenty-eight women who, like those in “Overlooked,” have gone unmentioned.

 Many of these women were extraordinary; others less so.
 Unlike the New York Times, where obituaries are chosen to recognise the lives of “remarkable” people, the ADB aims to tell the story of the nation through the lives of Australians both significant and representative.•